There is nothing better than a good chocolate chip cookie, and trust me, these are definitely in my top ten favorite cookie list, maybe even top five!

 - Allow to cool completely and store leftovers in an airtight container for up to four days or up to one month in the freezer.

 - Unblanched almond flour is also known as almond meal.
-Be sure to use a super-fine grind.
+Whether you use blanched or unblanched, be sure to use a super-fine grind.

 - If you're experiencing a humid day it's best to partially melt the butter.
 This keeps the dough from being too wet which can make it difficult to work with.